arimatakao/mdx/README.md

 ## Installation ⚙️

 1. Download `.tar.gz` archive from [releases page](https://github.com/arimatakao/mdx/releases).
-2. Unarchive the `.tar.gz` file you downloaded.
+2. Unarchive the `.tar.gz` file.

-Open unarchived folder and execute `mdx` file for use application.
+Open the unarchived folder and execute `mdx` file to use the application.

-Also, you can install the application with `go`:
+You can also install the application with `go`:

 ```
 go install github.com/arimatakao/mdx@latest